TomS55555/thesis/README.md

-# thesis
+# Thesis
-The code for my thesis: the classification of EEG-signals for sleep-staging with SSL-learning
+The code for my thesis: EEG-based sleep-staging with SSL, read the full text: #https://github.com/TomS55555/thesis/edit/master/Thesis_final_pdf.pdf

 # Abstract
 This thesis aims to reduce the reliance on labeled data for training a machine learning